satnam888/DataBricks-Delta-Live-Tables-POC/README.md

 A  purely learning exercise for a new Databricks feature called "Delta Live Tables" (DLT) which is currently under pre-release stage.

 ### Goal:
-Create a deliberately over complex Pipeline, which when run over 5 scenarios (detailed below), ingests and processes/transforms raw json Order+Lines data with the final materialised table `SOH_with_SOL_Array_latest` showing the "latest" view of an Order along with a STRUCT ARRAY of Order lines.
-This table can be queried as a single table to get ALL data for a SINGLE order.
+Create a (deliberately over complex) Pipeline, which when run over 5 scenarios (detailed below), ingests and processes/transforms raw json Order+Lines data with the final materialised table `SOH_with_SOL_Array_latest` showing the "latest" view of an Order along with a STRUCT ARRAY of Order lines.
+This table can be queried as a single table to get ALL data for a SINGLE order at once without joining to anything else.

 ### Pipeline details